AraBlocks/RFCs/README.md

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus amongst the Ara community and the Ara Core team.

-The RFC process is designed to give contributors a structured pathway to present and integrate new features into the Ara project.
+The RFC process is designed to give contributors a structured pathway to present and integrate new features into the ARA project.
 The active RFC list can be found [here](https://github.com/AraBlocks/rfc/pulls).

 ## 2. RFC Categories